Three Things to Do Before Embarking on a Road Trip with Your Cat

 Cats love familiar routines, which is why traveling in a vehicle can be confusing and stressful for our feline friends.
 "As a veterinarian and cat owner myself, I'm not a huge fan of traveling with cats unless absolutely necessary such as medical visits, moving, and so on," says Dr. Justine Lee, DVM, DACVECC, DABT, veterinary spokesperson for Pumpkin Pet Insurance.
 "Don't get me wrong—some cats can slowly become acclimated and end up loving car trips, but most cats don't enjoy traveling.
 It can stress them out."

 According to the American Society for the Prevention of Cruelty to Animals, your cat should be introduced to the experience by joining you on a few short car rides first.
 This helps your cat to get used to the vehicle's movement and disassociates car trips with veterinarian visits.
 Your car will also begin to take on your cat's scent, which is an important territory marker as well as a source of familiar comfort.
-To best prepare Kitty for the adventure ahead, here's what to do next.
+To best prepare for a road trip with your cat, here's what to do next.

 Invest in a safe carrier.